luke-barron/comprehensive-search-builder/README.md

 [cc-by-sa]: http://creativecommons.org/licenses/by-sa/4.0/

-This repository contains two files implementing identical versions of the tool.
-Search builder v0.7 (Demo).xlsx contains a pre-built search strategy demonstrating several key features of the tool.
-It is recommended that users save a copy of Search builder v0.7 (Blank).xlsx to be used as the basis of new searches.
+This repository contains two files implementing functionally identical versions of the tool.
+Search builder v1.0 (Demo).xlsx contains a pre-built search strategy demonstrating several key features of the tool.
+It is recommended that users save a copy of Search builder v1.0 (Blank).xlsx to be used as the basis of new searches.
 Basic instructions and a changelog are provided in both files.

 At present, the tool provides support for:
 - PubMed (NLM)